Education and training

 NATO partners are able to participate in an array of NATO education activities – courses, roundtables, seminars and workshops.

-An initiative for the Mediterranean and the Middle East
+Initiatives for the Mediterranean and the Middle East

 A dedicated Middle East Faculty has been established at the NATO Defense College in Rome.
 The Faculty has a unique nature, being focused on curriculum development, academic programme delivery and outreach activities.
 Furthermore, it conducts research on the international security environment and on contemporary strategic issues of interest, with the emphasis on the Middle East and North Africa (MENA) region.
+It also organises both the NATO Regional Cooperation Course and the Senior Executive Regional Conference, with the attendance of Allies, partners and NATO personnel.
+Furthermore, in January 2017, the NATO-ICI Regional Centre in Kuwait was inaugurated in Kuwait as the hub for training, education and other cooperative activities between NATO and its ICI partners in the Gulf.
+Several courses have since been implemented.

 Collective education and training has been ongoing since the inception of the Alliance in 1949.
 Over time, it has expanded to become an integral part of NATO’s ability to provide security.
 It has expanded geographically, with NATO working with a larger number of countries, and institutionally, with the creation of ACT, a strategic command entirely dedicated to leading transformation throughout the Alliance.